 There are a few ways that you can keep a record of your donkey’s size and weight without having to use weigh scales.
 Body condition scoring (BCS) or condition scoring (CS) is a way of assessing body fat coverage both visually and ‘hands on’.
 Taking heart girth measurements involves measuring the donkey’s circumference around the area where a girth would go (just behind the front legs), this measurement can be recorded and repeated to look for any change in size around the middle.
 Heart girth measurements can be particularly useful when used in conjunction with a height measurement as you can calculate an approximate weight from the two measurements.
 Keeping an objective record of your donkey’s body condition, heart girth and approximate weight every month is useful if you are monitoring their weight, or once or twice a year if their weight is stable.
-For more information on how to do this please see our ‘Condition scoring and weight estimation’ factsheet.
+For more information on how to do this please see see our Monitoring your donkey's weight page.

 Where can I buy donkey safe feeds?